learningequality/kolibri-installer-android/README.md

 5. Build or download a Kolibri WHL file, and place it in the `whl/` directory.

-   To download a Kolibri WHL file, you can use `make whl=<URL>` from the command line.
+   To download a Kolibri WHL file, you can use `make get-whl whl=<URL>` from the command line.
 It will download it and put it in the correct directory.
+You can check the Jenkinsfile for the URL currently used by our continuous integration builds.

 6. By default the APK will be built for most architectures supported by Python for Android.
 To build for a smaller set of architectures, set